5 awesome ways to improve ROI on your subscriptions

 Tips for contract negotiation

 Allow yourself to take some time in your calendar to review all your premium subscriptions and to renegotiate the terms according to the usage your company has.
-Remember that certain times of year are more favourable times to negotiate, for example, sales people might be able to grant discounts before the end of their fiscal year.
+Remember that certain times of year are more favourable times to negotiate, for example, salespeople might be able to grant discounts before the end of their fiscal year.

 Most vendors and large publishers provide room for negotiation, and if you have prepared well, there is the opportunity for some mutually beneficial renewals.
-For example, multi-year deals means security for the vendor, and you can save time and money over the next few years.
+For example, multi-year deals mean security for the vendor, and you can save time and money over the next few years.
 If they are an innovative solution provider, ask if you can beta-test something - you’re at the cutting edge, and they get valuable feedback.

 Whatever your library management strengths and weaknesses, get comfortable with negotiating skills.
 Ask for internal assistance, if necessary.
 You might have access to a procurement team, or have an ally in the finance or marketing team.
 There are also courses to learn more about negotiating - get signed up and it might pay dividends.

-Getting the right resources to the right people
+Using a content aggregation solution: Getting the right resources to the right people

 Your content has to reach the right audience.
 Creating an efficient content distribution strategy isn’t easy.
 Content overload coupled with a bad distribution process is usually the recipe for a disaster that can paralyse an entire system.
 Identifying bottlenecks in the process can help you find solutions.